Lincoln High School (San Diego, California): Demographics

 Lincoln High School is located in Lincoln Park, a historically working-class, African-American neighborhood in Southeast San Diego.
 Beginning in the late 1990s and accelerating in the early 2000s up until its closure in 2002, Lincoln High's demographics began to shift as Latino, Vietnamese, Samoan, Filipino, Laotian, and other ethnic groups moved in, attracted by residential and business redevelopment, competitive home and rental pricing, close proximity to transportation hubs such as the Market Street Trolley Station, and quick access to the I-805 and CA-94.
 When Lincoln reopened in 2007, for the first time Latino students were the majority, reflecting the change in the demographics of the neighborhood but also soon coinciding with the severe economic downturn of 2008, which contributed significantly to student mobility.
 The student population has since stabilized at approximately 2100 students.
 As of the 2009 school year, the student body was composed of approximately 35% African-American, 55% Hispanic or Latino, and 10% other groups.
-Despite shifts in racial, residential, and income demographics since its reopening, over 85% of Lincoln High's students still qualify for free- and reduced-lunch programs.
+Despite shifts in racial, residential, and income demographics since its reopening, over 85% of Lincoln High's students still qualify for free- and reduced-lunch programs.In 2016, the demographics had changed to 68.62% Hispanic.
+By 2016 the African-American population of the school had dropped to 18.45%.

 Academic performance

 Since 2007, Lincoln students have achieved double-digit gains on state test scores every year, with the largest increase coming in the 2008–09 school year.
 Starting with a baseline score of 540 in the 2007–8 school year (the first year of testing), Lincoln students were expected by the State of California to gain only 13 points on the California Standards Test (CST) in the 2008–09 school year; instead students gained 47 points, to push the API (Academic Performance Index) growth score to 587.
 Despite these gains, in 2010 Lincoln was unable to avoid falling into "Program Improvement" under the NCLB (No Child Left Behind) federal legislation guidelines because it failed to meet mandated proficiency targets with student subgroups two years in a row, notably English Language Learners (ELLs).
 According to NCLB, 100% percent of students were predicted to be proficient in English and math by 2014.
 As of the end of 2011, Lincoln's API has grown to a current score of 617, a growth of 77 points in 4 years.
+The average SAT scores in 2016 were 456 in Reading and 457 in Math.